sathish-kumar-G/postgREST-API/POSTGREST_API_SUMMARY.md

 ## Conclusion

 PostgREST simplifies the process of building RESTful APIs by automatically generating endpoints from PostgreSQL databases.
 With its support for advanced features like filtering, authentication, and customizable responses, PostgREST is a valuable tool for building scalable and secure API backends.

+Both PostgREST and Spring Boot with PostgreSQL offer distinct advantages and drawbacks, making them suitable for different use cases and project requirements.

+- **PostgREST** simplifies API development by auto-generating RESTful endpoints directly from the database schema.
+It is suitable for applications with straightforward CRUD operations and where custom business logic can be handled at the database or higher layers.

+- **Spring Boot with PostgreSQL** provides greater flexibility, allowing for the implementation of complex business logic, integration with a broader ecosystem of libraries and tools, and fine-grained control over API behavior and performance optimization.
+It is suitable for applications requiring customizations, scalability, and performance optimization.

+When choosing between PostgREST and Spring Boot with PostgreSQL, developers should consider the specific needs of their project, including complexity, scalability, performance requirements, and the level of control and flexibility desired in API development.